Superrehtard/old_diaspora_wiki/Notes-on-Installing-and-Running-Diaspora.md

 If you want to run production mode:

 * Edit rails_env in the script_server section in config/script_server.yml
-* Change the "serve_static_assets" setting to "true" in the config/environments/production.rb file.
+* Change the `environment.assets.serve` setting to `true` in the `config/diaspora.yml` file.
 With this setting enabled Diaspora can take advantage of Rails' ability to serve static content like images and .css files from the application's /public directory.
-However, Rails is not a webserver, so a better option would be to leave "serve_static_assets" set to "false" and instead install a true webserver such as Apache or Nginx alongside Diaspora and modify that webserver’s configuration to serve the static content itself:
+However, Rails is not a webserver, so a better option would be to leave `environment.assets.serve` set to `false` and instead install a true webserver such as Apache or Nginx alongside Diaspora and modify that webserver’s configuration to serve the static content itself:

 #### Apache 2